tf-models/readthedocs/docs/05_colab_nlp/01_nlp_lib.md

 for instance.

 * [`TransformerScaffold`](layers/transformer_scaffold.py) implements the
-Transformer from ["Attention Is All You Need"] (https://arxiv.org/abs/1706.03762), with a customizable attention layer option.
+Transformer from ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762), with a customizable attention layer option.
 Users can pass a class to `attention_cls` and associated config to `attention_cfg`, in which case the scaffold will instantiate the class with the config, or pass a class instance to `attention_cls`.